grahampugh/jamf-upload/JamfUploaderProcessors/READMEs/JamfPatchChecker.md

-# JamfPolicyUploader
+# JamfPatchChecker

 ## Description

-A processor for AutoPkg that will upload a policy to a Jamf Cloud or on-prem server.
-Optionally, an icon can be uploaded and associated with the policy.
+A processor for AutoPkg that will check and report whether a Patch Software Title has the version that AutoPkg has found or not.
+This can be used with a subsequent `StopProcessingIf` processor to prevent updating a Patch Policy with a version that does not yet exist in the Patch Software Title, allowing the recipe to run again on a subsequent recipe run.

 ## Input variables